Mehgugs/lacord/docs/api.md

     your id and client secret, for example: `{"92271879783469056", "3hPAIZAm7eb5vAhJSLSZiNhB7kANOOUp"}`.
 - *string* `options.token`
     Set this field to use either a Bearer or Bot token for authentication.
 Mutually exclusive with `client_credentials`.
-- *boolean* `options.track_ratelimits`
-    Set this flag to track ratelimit information.
-This will be available in the `.rates` field of the client.
 - *number (seconds)* `options.route_delay`
     Set this field to set a lower bound on the delay calculated when making requests.
 This is used to make the requests have more even availability but will reduce the throughput of the client.
 - *number (seconds)* `options.api_timeout`
     Set this field to control the request timeout.
-- *number (http version)* `options.api_http_version`
-    Set this field to control the http version used by the request client.
 - *boolean* `options.accept_encoding`
     Set this flag to control whether the client should accept compressed data from discord.